-82 It proposed to "Amend ...
-Federal copyright law to declare copyright protection unavailable to any work produced pursuant to scientific research substantially funded by the Federal Government to the extent provided in the funding agreement entered into by the relevant Federal agency pursuant to this Act; Require ... any Federal department or agency that enters into a funding agreement with any person for the performance of scientific research substantially funded by the Federal Government to include in the agreement a statement that copyright protection is not available for any work produced pursuant to such research under the agreement; and express the sense of Congress that any Federal department or agency that enters into such funding agreements should make every effort to develop and support mechanisms for making the published results of the research conducted pursuant to the agreements freely and easily available to the scientific community, the private sector, physicians, and the public."
+87 It proposed to "Amend ...
+Federal copyright law to declare copyright protection unavailable to any work produced pursuant to scientific research substantially funded by the Federal Government to the extent provided in the funding agreement entered into by the relevant Federal agency pursuant to this Act; Require ... any Federal department or agency that enters into a funding agreement with any person for the performance of scientific research substantially funded by the Federal Government to acailable for any work produced pursuant to such research under the agreement; and express the sense of Congress that any Federal department or agency that enters into such funding agreements should make every effort to develop and support mechanisms for making the published results of the research conducted pursuant to the agreements freely and easily available to the scientific community, the private sector, physicians, and the public."
 (CRS Summary).

-83 See "Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act, 2005," Remarks of Rep. Ernest Istook on the Floor of the House, Congressional Record, Sept.
-8, 2004, p.
-H6833; Andrew J. Hawkins, "Istook Will Clarify NIH Open Access Publishing Language Intent on House Floor," Washington Fax, Aug.
-31, 2004; and Jocelyn Kaiser, "...
+88 See "Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act, 2005," Remarks of Rep. Ernest Istook on the Floor of the House, Congressional Record, September 8, 2004, p.
+H6833; Andrew J. Hawkins, "Istook Will Clarify NIH Open Access Publishing Language Intent on House Floor," Washington Fax, August 31, 2004; and Jocelyn Kaiser, "...
 Congress Puts Similar Heat on NIH," Science, July 23, 2004.

-84 Andrea L. Foster, "House Committee Tells NIH to Post Research Results Online and Make Them Free," Chronicle of Higher Education, July 19, 2004.
+89 Andrea L. Foster, "House Committee Tells NIH to Post Research Results Online and Make Them Free," Chronicle of Higher Education, July 19, 2004.